-Lisa Rau is Editor and Publications Coordinator at the USC Center on Public Diplomacy (CPD), a premier organization dedicated to furthering the study and practice of global public engagement and cultural relations.
+Lisa Rau is Editorial Manager at the USC Center on Public Diplomacy (CPD), an organization that trains diplomats and advances global public engagement and cultural relations.

 At CPD, Rau oversees the Center's storytelling including a weekly global newsletter, the CPD Blog, print/web features and social media.
 She launches multimedia initiatives such as The Public Dipocast podcast, in-house animation and over 30 original videos produced in LA, D.C., Seoul, Brussels and Berlin featuring diplomats, foreign relations experts, international leaders and more.

 Prior to public diplomacy, Rau worked in documentary film, marketing, communications and journalism.
 At the UCLA Fielding School of Public Health, she created videos and graphic design about health and wellness.
 As a film editor and producer, Rau contributed to GOOD Magazine, National Science Foundation and independent projects including a feature film.
 Her writing has appeared in The Atlantic, NBC Los Angeles and UCSF Today.

 Rau holds an M.A. in Journalism from the USC Annenberg School for Communication and Journalism, where she was an Annenberg Fellow and Supervising Producer for USC Impact, an award-winning documentary TV show.
 She holds two B.A.s summa cum laude and "Hood Recipient" distinction from San Francisco State University in Speech Communications and English/Creative Writing.
 As a speech & debate competitor, Rau was named "All-American" by the American Forensics Association and coached public speaking for several years at Glendale Community College and Wilshire Academy in Koreatown.

 October 14, 2019 - Growing CPD's Digital Presence